AHCI RESEARCH GROUP

 pages = {200–205},

 abstract = {Objectives: (a) to develop a library with AI generated content (AIGC) based on а combinatorial scheme of prompting for interaction and perception research; (b) to show examples of AIGC implementation.
 The result is a public library for applied research in the cyber-psychological community (CYPSY).
 The Generative Art Library Abstractions (GALA) include images (Figures 1-2) based on the text-image model and inspired by the artwork of Gustav Klimt.
 They can be used for comparative analysis (benchmarking), end-to-end evaluation, and advanced design.
 This allows experimentation with complex human-computer interaction (HCI) architectures and visual communication systems, and provides creative design support for experimenting.
 Examples include: interactive perception of positively colored generative images; HCI dialogues using visual language; generated moods in a VR environment; brain-computer interface for HCI.
-Respectfully, these visualization resources are a valuable example of AIGC for next-generation R&D. Any suggestions from the CYPSY community are welcome. © 2023, Interactive Media Institute.
-All rights reserved.},
+Respectfully, these visualization resources are a valuable example of AIGC for next-generation R&D. Any suggestions from the CYPSY community are welcome. © 2024 Elsevier B.V., All rights reserved.},

 keywords = {AIGC, applied research, art library, Article, Artificial intelligence, benchmarking, dataset, GALA, human, Human computer interaction, Image processing, Klimt, library, life satisfaction, neuropoem, Text-to-image, Virtual Reality, Wellbeing},